 Herpes is a viral infection with no known cure, whether cold sores or the STI.
-Once you’re infected, the virus will remain in your body forever.
-But over time, herpes outbreaks can be less frequent and less severe.
-Nonetheless, certain vitamins for herpes may reduce the severity and frequency of herpes outbreaks in different ways.
-Let’s discuss how.
+Once you’re infected, the virus will remain in your nerve cells for life.
+But over time, herpes outbreaks can become less frequent and less severe.
+Nonetheless, taking certain vitamins for herpes outbreaks may support the immune system and help suppress them.

 Effective Vitamins for Herpes

 Certain vitamins may help treat herpes by reducing healing times, according to studies we’ll look at below.
 Antioxidant vitamins (like vitamins A, C, and E) cure free radical damage brought about by environmental toxins and aging.
 They also help repair and protect the skin from infections, including herpes.
 Other vitamins that may help with herpes are Vitamin D and Vitamin B12.

 Anything that can help you to live more comfortably with an otherwise irritating condition is worth looking into.

 WebMD.com suggests that a diet that’s rich in antioxidants is good for overall skin health.
 Below we’ll cover the vitamins that are known to or can potentially help with herpes, and details on getting enough of them.